Dams

 Over the coming years, Twin Citians will face a momentous decision: Should we remove dams on the Mississippi River in Minneapolis and St. Paul?

-FMR staff and River Guardians are actively engaged in this issue.
+FMR staff and River Guardians are actively engaged in this issue and others surrounding the locks and dams in the metro area.
 Updates are below.
-We recommend learning more in this overview if you're new to this issue.

 Thank you, River Guardians!